Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Why developers choose Turnkey

-Fintechs and enterprises choose Turnkey to build custom, compliant wallet infrastructure where they own the UX completely.
+Fintechs and enterprises choose Turnkey when they want to build custom, compliant wallet infrastructure where they own the UX and signing flow completely.
+It's the right choice for teams with strong engineering resources that need maximum flexibility and are willing to build the higher-level abstractions themselves.

 7. Web3Auth